 It's but a little thing, I know, but we work with what gifts we have and this is mine.
 Thank you, my dear, for everything: my life is better with you in it.

-With all my love, then, I present for you, Catherine, your track “Erato”—the Greek's muse of love for the muse of my own:
+With all my love, then, I present for you, Gabriela, your track “Erato”—the Greek's muse of love for the muse of my own:

 Up to the present, I have used the once decent artist hosting service of iMeem to provide my listeners with free, streaming versions of the music I have released and blogged here.
 Today it was brought to my attention that those links no longer worked but instead were displaying a plethora of unwanted and unintended advertising here.
 Investigating, I have discovered that at some recent point the blasted behemoth of MySpace has acquired iMeem, and with neither site alerting any of the artists once hosted there about the matter, have removed access, streaming or otherwise, to our works hosted there.

 I apologize for this inconvenience, and will investigate as soon as I have the chance, some other means of offering my works for listening here again.
 In the meantime, some thirty-five tracks of my work are currently available for free listening at the Last.FM site, under the artists Agrypnia and Hexachordum, the latter for bass work.

 A small piece this time round, barely three minutes of playtime.
 It began as a simple piano melody that came to mind one evening earlier in the week, but shaped by the week's events and some dream-time inspiration it has emerged as a small work for violin with piano accompaniment, primarily in E minor, with small diversions into G major and C minor along the way.
 The title, I think suitable enough, comes from a line in the Mayrhofer poem "Einsamkeit" which Schubert once set to music.